nalves599/bling-bank-sirs-project/REPORT.md

 Upon receiving this request, the server will generate an account key that will be used to encrypt the account movements and the account balance.
 Then it will generate N + 1 Keys based on the account key, where N is the number of account holders, using the Shamir Secret Sharing algorithm.
 The extra key is the server's key which will be stored in the database, encrypted with the Master Key.
-(TODO)

 The other N keys will be sent by email to the respective users, encrypted with the shared-secret of each user and deleted from the backend's memory.